-We can’t think of a sweeter way to say “I love you” than with beautiful cookies you bake and decorate yourself.
-Our elaborate heart-shaped cutters offer plenty of opportunities for bright colors and special touches, and they’re easy to master at home with the right tools and tips.
-We talked to our food stylist Cathie Lopez to learn her tricks for making gorgeous cookies every time.
-Happy Valentine’s Day!
+We can’t think of a sweeter way to show affection than with beautiful cookies you bake and decorate yourself.
+Our Valentine’s Day-themed cookie cutters, heart stamps and elaborate heart-cutout cookie cutters offer plenty of opportunities for bright colors and special touches, and they’re easy to master at home with the right tools and tips.
+To get some insight, we asked expert decorator Cathie Lopez for some tips on how to make gorgeous iced cookies every time.

-I found that it was easiest if I rolled out the dough directly onto the parchment paper.
-Then I cut the cookie out and transferred it on the parchment paper to the cookie sheet, cutting any excess paper so it fit on the cookie sheet.
+It’s easiest if you roll out the dough directly onto the parchment paper.
+Then try to cut the cookie out and transfer it on the parchment paper to the cookie sheet, cutting any excess paper so it fits on the cookie sheet.
 Using a large spatula also helps with the transfer.

 To make smooth dots of icing, try lightly patting down the peak of the dot with a clean damp finger right after piping.

-Tell us about how you use the beads.
-Do you have any secrets for placing them?
+Do you have any secrets for placing beads?

-Can you think of any fun packaging ideas for the decorated cookies?
+Can you think of any fun packaging ideas for decorated cookies?